ldn-softdev/jtc/User Guide.md

 [ { "number": "358-303-0373", "type": "office" }, { "number": "333-638-0238", "type": "home" } ]
 bash $
 ```
-\- the final `:` in the walk path is the empty quantifier, which selects (prints) all the matches
+\- the trailing `1:` in the walk path is the range quantifier, which selects (prints) all the matches starting from second one (all
+quantifiers and indices are zero-based)

 #### Scoped search
 Search lexemes perform a _recursive_ search across the entire JSON tree off the point where it's invoked (i.e. the JSON node